towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 - Default Options
   - Some options are automatically changed when nuzlocke mode is turned on.
-  - The battle style will change to SET.
+  - The battle style will change to SET and hard mode.
   - Also, the Obedience Level Cap will be activated if the Scale Enemy Trainer Levels feature is inactive.
   - These are not mandatory changes, and you may reconfigure your options as you wish.